apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ### Datasets and Models for RunInference
 Data related to RunInference has been staged in `gs://apache-beam-ml/` for use with these example pipelines.
-You can see this by using the [gsutil tool](https://cloud.google.com/storage/docs/gsutil#gettingstarted).
+You can view the data [here](https://console.cloud.google.com/storage/browser/apache-beam-ml).
+You also can see this by using the [gsutil tool](https://cloud.google.com/storage/docs/gsutil#gettingstarted).
 ```
 gsutil ls gs://apache-beam-ml
 ```